-All Other Medical Records must be completed within 20 days of discharge date or date of assignment.
+All Other Medical Records must be completed within 7 days of discharge date or date of assignment.

-- 2.5.1 All operative and procedural dictations or electronic medical record equivalents are to be dictated within twenty-four (24) hours of the operation or procedure and completed within three (3) days of the discharge date. - 2.5.2 Pre-operative reports should contain a preoperative and a postoperative diagnosis, a description of the findings, the technical procedures used, the specimens removed, and the name of the primary surgeon and any assistants.
+- 2.5.1 All operative and procedural dictations or electronic medical record equivalents are to be dictated within twenty-four (24) hours of the operation or procedure and authenticated within three (3) days of the discharge date. - 2.5.2 Immediate post-operative/procedural reports must be completed within one (1) hour of operation/procedure completion and contain a pre-operative/procedural and a post-operative/procedural diagnosis, a description of the findings, the technical procedures used, the specimens removed, and the name of the primary surgeon and any assistants.
 The date of dictation and the date of transcription will be recorded on each dictated operative report.
-The operative report shall be signed by the surgeon.
-Operative reports written by a resident physician shall require attending practitioner co-signature. - 2.5.3 Non-operative procedures performed by the attending practitioner, advanced practice clinician or resident physician require a procedure not to be completed and entered into the medical record.
-Resident physician procedure notes require attending practitioner countersignature.
-Procedure notes completed by advanced practice clinician do not require attending practitioner countersignature. - 2.5.4 Consultation notes shall record pertinent findings on the examination of the patient with the consultant's opinions and recommendations.
+The immediate post-operative/procedural report shall be signed by the surgeon.
+Immediate post-operative/procedural reports written by a resident physician require attending practitioner cosignature. - 2.5.3 Non-operative procedures performed by the attending practitioner, advanced practice clinician or resident physician require a non-operative procedure note to be completed and entered into the medical record. - 2.5.4 Consultation notes shall record pertinent findings on the examination of the patient with the consultant's opinions and recommendations.
 When operative procedures are involved, the consultant's notes shall, except in emergency situations so verified on the record, be recorded prior to the operation.
 If the consultant assumes the management of a patient, a transfer of service form must be completed.

 Consultation notes shall be completed by the consulting practitioner, advanced practice clinician or resident physician.
-The consulting practitioner must countersign the consultation note completed by the resident physician, physician assistant, or non-Hospital employed advanced practice clinician.
+The consulting practitioner must countersign the initial consultation note completed by the resident physician, physician assistant, or non-Hospital employed advanced practice clinician.

 - 2.5.5 A discharge summary shall be dictated and completed at the time of discharge or no later than three (3) days from the date the record is placed in the attending practitioner's folder.
-Discharge summaries completed by a resident physician, physician assistance or non-Hospital employed advanced practice clinician must be countersigned by the attending practitioner.
+Discharge summaries completed by a resident physician, physician assistant or non-Hospital employed advanced practice clinician must be countersigned by the attending practitioner.
 The discharge summary shall include the reason for hospitalization, significant findings, procedures performed and treatment rendered, the final diagnosis, condition of the patient upon discharge, and any specific instructions given to the patient and/or family.
-Discharge instructions shall be given to the patient and/or family member present. - 2.6 A progress note written by the attending practitioner, advanced practice clinician or resident physician may be substituted for the discharge summary in the case of patients with minor conditions who require less than a 48-hour period of hospitalization and in the case of normal newborn infants and uncomplicated obstetrical deliveries.
-Progress notes completed by a resident physician require attending practitioner countersignature. - 2.7 Practitioners who do not complete medical records within the time limits stated herein will be administratively suspended from the Medical Staff until such time as the medical records have been completed.
-Practitioners incurring 3 such suspensions in a rolling 12-month period will be required to appear before the Medical Executive Committee. - 2.8 A practitioner who has been required to appear before the Medical Staff Executive Committee and who, within 12 months thereafter is suspended for failure to complete an operative or procedural report, will be deemed to have resigned from the Medical Staff.
-Any Medical Staff member who resigns under these circumstances shall not be entitled to a hearing or appellate review under Article XI or Article XII of the Medical Staff Bylaws.
-If such individual wishes to have his/her Medical Staff membership and clinical privileges reinstated, he/she must submit a new application for membership and clinical privileges.
-That application shall be processed in the manner required by Article V of the Medical Staff Bylaws.
+Discharge instructions shall be given to the patient and/or family member present. - 2.6 A progress note, including an order for discharge, written prior to discharge by the attending practitioner, advanced practice clinician or resident physician, is considered the discharge summary in the case of patients with minor conditions who require less than a 48-hour period of hospitalization and in the case of normal newborn infants and uncomplicated obstetrical deliveries discharged within 72 hours of admission.
+A discharge note completed by a resident physician requires attending practitioner countersignature.

-2.9 BIRTH/DEATH CERTIFICATES
+2.7 BIRTH/DEATH CERTIFICATES

-Birth certificates must be completed within 20 days of the infant's birth.
+Birth certificates must be completed within 5 business days of the infant's birth.

-Death certificates must be completed within 72 hours of pronouncement of the patient's death.
+Death certificates must be completed within at least 24 hours and no later than 48 hours of pronouncement of the patient's death.
+Resident physicians, nurse practitioners and physician assistants may complete electronic death certificates at the discretion of the attending physician.